SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 # tar -xzvf /usr/local/src/downloads/imap.tar.Z

-Replace port-name with name that matches your system.
-Check Makefile for possible values.
-If you haven't installed OpenSSL libraries and headers, use SSLTYPE=none instead of SSLTYPE=unix.
+Replace "port-name" above with the name that matches your system.
+Check the file "Makefile" for possible values.
+If you haven't installed OpenSSL libraries and headers, use "SSLTYPE=none" instead of "SSLTYPE=unix".

 imap2 stream tcp nowait root /usr/sbin/tcpd /usr/local/libexec/imapd